SuperMix: Supervising the Mixing Data Augmentation: Experiments

 \subsection{Execution time}

-We compute the execution time of SuperMix to further evaluate its effectiveness in practice.
+Here, we compute the execution time of SuperMix.
 To this aim, we define two baselines for the sake of comparison.
 For the first baseline, we use SGD instead of the Newton method to optimize the set of masks.
 The second baseline is the Newton method without SP.
 Hence, the optimization in both baselines is performed on $\mathcal{L}_{SM}= KL+\lambda_\sigma\mathcal{L}_\sigma + \lambda_s\mathcal{L}_s$.
 Inspired by the previous work on saliency detection \cite{fong2017interpretable}, we use the TV norm for the spatial smoothness loss as: $\mathcal{L}_s = \tfrac{1}{kWH}\sum_i\sum_{u\in \Lambda} ||\nabla m_i(u)||_3^3 $.
 Based on experimental observations, we set $\lambda_s=250$, learning rate of SGD to $0.1$.
 All other parameters are set to the values identified in previous sections.
-To compute the execution time, all algorithms are implemented with parallel processing on two NVIDA Titan RTX with a batch size of 128.
+All algorithms are implemented with parallel processing on two NVIDA Titan RTX with batch size of 128.
+For further implementation details, please refer to the released code.

 Figure \ref{tab:executiontime} presents the results for these comparisons.
-Newton method with SP, \ie SuperMix, is at least $\boldsymbol{65\times}$ faster than SGD on both datasets.
-Moreover, due to SP which directly satisfied the spatial smoothness condition, SuperMix is at least $\boldsymbol{19\times}$ faster than the pure Newton iterative method without SP.
+Newton method with SP, \ie, SuperMix, is at least $\boldsymbol{65\times}$ faster than SGD on both datasets.
+Moreover, due to SP which directly satisfied the spatial smoothness condition, SuperMix is at least $\boldsymbol{19\times}$ faster than the same algorithm when it has to include $\mathcal{L}_s$.